finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentEventsApi.md

             try
             {
-                // [EXPERIMENTAL] QueryInstrumentEvents: Returns a list of intrinsic and user-upserted instrument events that match the specified query.
+                // [EXPERIMENTAL] QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.
                 ResourceListOfInstrumentEventHolder result = apiInstance.QueryInstrumentEvents(limit, page, queryInstrumentEventsRequest);
                 Debug.WriteLine(result);
             }